jnun/5daydocs/DOCUMENTATION.md

 3. If approved: Move to `work/tasks/live/`
 4. If rejected: Move back to `work/tasks/next/` with notes
 5. Update related feature status if applicable

+## Data Architecture

+Documentation about your data layer belongs in `docs/data/` - it's reference material for understanding your project's data setup.

+The `docs/data/` directory should contain:
+- What database/framework you're using
+- Where schemas and migrations live in your codebase
+- How to run migrations and modify the database
+- Architecture decisions and trade-offs

+Most frameworks have their own locations for seed data (Prisma has prisma/seed.ts, Rails has db/seeds.rb, etc).
+Use those instead of creating duplicate structures.

+Keep documentation simple and clear.
+The goal is to help anyone working on tasks know where to look and what commands to run.

 ### Git Workflow (Optional)